leshec/wordfind/README.md

 # wordfinder

 Trying out deployment via Railway and Leapcell.

+Verdict: Railway better for me.
+1) closer datacentre, quicker app.
+2)nicer interface and not garish appearance.
+That said if I was in the US, leapcell was easy enough to set up and get going so I'd give it a go for a while.

 Railway: EU deployed 30-60ms for me (I'm europe) https://wordfind-production.up.railway.app/

-Leapcell: slower e.g. 150-200ms US west or Tokyo servers. https://wordfind-leshec290-i6w2gi13.leapcell.dev/
+Leapcell: slower e.g. 150-200ms US East or Tokyo servers. https://wordfind-leshec290-i6w2gi13.leapcell.dev/

 Web app: Crossword / scrabble word finder learning webproject